Observational constraints on Yukawa cosmology and connection with black hole shadows: Yukawa Modified Cosmology

 \subsection{Late time universe}

-Let us now study the phenomenological aspects of the modified Friedmann equation extracted above.
+Let us now study the modified Friedmann equation's phenomenological aspects.
 In particular, we are interested in studying the late universe, which implies we can neglect the quantum effects by setting $l_0 \rightarrow 0$ [$\Gamma_1=0$].
 This gives

 and using $\rho_{\rm crit}=\frac{3}{8 \pi G}H_0^2$ we acquire two solutions: